maelswarm/blueprint-coding/README.md

 When a client makes a request to the server, it fetches the resources from the given links.
 I already was using Promise.all, so for consistency that is why I choose axios.

 A fetch per request basis is NOT correct.
 If we have thousands of clients hitting this endpoint that's a ton of requests back and forth.
-Some method of caching most by utilyzed for a sitution like this.
+Some method of caching must be utilyzed for a sitution like this.
 Espiecially when bunk data or no data all is returned.
 Traffic sensitive/dependent time intervals should be used for refreashing the data cache.

 Furthermore, depending on the project scale, the cluster module should be used.
 And then load balancing, proxies, etc.